 About the same time that governmentsponsored irrigation districts were being established in western Sonora, commercial fishing was evolving along the Sea of Cortez coast.
 The first Mexican shrimp boats were operating out of Guaymas in the 1920s.
 In the 1930s the Japanese, with permission of the Mexican government, began exploiting shrimp stocks off Guaymas.
 John Steinbeck and Ed Ricketts observed the Japanese operations during their 1940 Sea of Cortez expedition, describing the destructive fishing methods in their classic book, The Sea of Cortez.
 A Leisurely Journey of Travel and Research.
-The Mexican government eventually banned the Japanese fleets from the Gulf, but their success led to the establishment of the three major fishing centers of Sonora: Guavmas.
-Puerto Peñasco, and Yavaros.
+The Mexican government eventually banned the Japanese fleets from the Gulf, but their success led to the establishment of the three major fishing centers of Sonora: Guaymas, Puerto Peñasco, and Yavaros.

-Due to its high productivity and subtropical location, the Gulf of California teems with many species of finfish, crustaceans, and molluscs.
-Over 6000 species of animals have been reported from this sea, and many still remain undescribed.
-The numerous marsh- and mangrove-bordered lagoons and estuaries that line the Gulf coast of Sonora and Sinaloa serve as nurseries for juveniles of many important shellfish and finfish.
-The majority of the fisheries catch today is shrimp, squid and sardines.
-Nearly three-fourths of the shrimp catch is exported to the U.S., and today the shrimp harvest (including farmed shrimp) from the Sea of Cortez makes up about 60% of Mexico's total fishery by dollar value.
+Due to its high productivity and subtropical location, the Gulf of California teems with many species of finfish, crustaceans, and molluscs, Over 6000 species of animals have been reported from this sea, and many still remain undescribed.
+One-third of the world's cetacean species can be found in the Gulf, as well as 5 species of sea turtle.
+The majority of the fisheries catch today is shrimp, Gulf corvina, squid and sardine.
+Nearly three-fourths of the shrimp catch is exported to the U.S., and today the shrimp harvest (including farmed shrimp) from the Sea of Cortez makes up about 60% of Mexico's total fisherv by dollar value.
 Industrial ("high seas") shrimpers use one of the most destructive fishing methods known-dragging large trawls across the sea floor, ripping up the top few inches of the sea bed, capturing (and killing) virtually every animal the nets encounter.
 Limited data suggest that the entire benthic ecosystem of the shallow Gulf has been dramatically altered because of this continual disturbance, year after year, since the 1920s.
 The principal change appears to be greatly reduced species diversity, loss of rare species, and hypoxia (severe oxygen depletion) due to the rain of decomposing by-catch dumped off the shrimp boats day after day.
 However, no thorough scientific study of this long-term disturbance has been undertaken.
 The sardine catch (comprising mainly Sardinops sagax and Opisthonema libertate, and the recently reestablished northern anchovy Engraulis mordax) is six times the shrimp catch by tonnage, but of relatively less value.
 Sonora accounts for 60% of Mexico's sardine take.
 Most of it is processed for poultry feed and fishmeal fertilizer.
 It is likely that every commercial species in the Sea of Cortez is unsustainably fished today.